russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 10. ‘A Walk in the Woods’ by Bill Bryson

-Bill Bryson’s ‘A Walk in the Woods’ is a humorous and insightful exploration of the Appalachian Trail.
+Bill Bryson’s ‘A Walk in the Woods’ is a humorous and insightful account of the Appalachian Trail.
 It blends travel narrative with reflections on nature and companionship.

 Similarities between the books: